f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-2-active(config)# system database config reset-default-config true
     syscon-2-active(config)# commit

 Once this has been committed, both controllers need to be rebooted manually and in quick succession of each other.
 Login to the active controller and enter **config** mode, and then issue the **system reboot controllers controller standby** command, this will reboot the standby controller first.
 Run the same command again but this time reboot the **active** controller immediately after resetting the primary controller.
 You don't want any sort of long pause (minutes) between the resets.
-Ideally these commands should be run back to back.
+Ideally these commands should be run back-to-back.

 .. code-block:: bash